cnunlp/Chinese-Simile-Recognition-Dataset/README.md

       url = 	"http://aclweb.org/anthology/D18-1183"
     }

-The reference to simile concept and some other references:
+The references of explaining simile concepts and some other references:

 [1] Patrick Hanks.
 2012.
 The roles and structure of comparisons, similes, and metaphors in natural language (an analogical system).
 Prose (in honor of the Dickens Bicentennial), page 5.